-The Education Visits Coordinator/Head teacher and Governing Body (or governor representative) shall consider and approve educational visits.
+The Education Visits Coordinator/Head of School and Governing Body (or governor representative) shall consider and approve educational visits.
 The school's appointed technical advisor will also check and acknowledge arrangements for visits which are deemed complex or 'higher risk'.